TeamCodeArena/DeliverEase/contribute.md

 ## Thank You

-Thank you for your intrest in contributing to DeliverEase.
+Thank you for your interest in contributing to DeliverEase.
 Your contributions are valuable and help us create a better platform for everyone.
 Happy contributing!